-- (1) Reflects a prorated amount based on Ms. Cochran's service during fiscal 2012 as our President and Chief Operating Officer (for six weeks), and her service as our President and Chief Executive Officer (for the remainder of the fiscal year).
+- (1) Reflects a prorated amount based on Ms. Cochran's service during fiscal 2012 as our President and Chief Operating Officer for six weeks, and her service as our President and Chief Executive Officer for the balance of the fiscal year.
 In addition, her prorated MSU Percentages were 100% and 125%, respectively, which led to the prorated percentage of approximately 122%.
-Ms. Cochran's MSU Grant target was determined based on an estimation of her fiscal 2012 salary at the time of her promotion. - (2) Reflects a prorated amount based on Mr. Woodhouse's service during fiscal 2012 as our Chief Executive Officer (for six weeks), and his service as our Executive Chairman (for the remainder of the fiscal year).
-In addition, his prorated 2012 MSU Percentages were 125% and 75%, respectively, which led to the prorated percentage of approximately 83%. - (3) Mr. Flanagan's annual salary for fiscal 2012 was \$314,792 but was \$300,000 at the time his 2012 MSU Grant target was determined.
+Ms. Cochran's MSU grant target was determined based on an estimation of her fiscal 2012 salary at the time of her promotion. - (2) Reflects a prorated amount based on Mr. Woodhouse's service during fiscal 2012 as our Chief Executive Officer for six weeks, and his service as our Executive Chairman, for the balance of the fiscal year.
+In addition, his prorated 2012 MSU Percentages were 125% and 75%, respectively, which led to the prorated percentage of approximately 83%. - (3) Mr. Flanagan's annual salary for fiscal 2012 was \$314,548 but was \$300,000 at the time his 2012 MSU target was determined.